 Whether the festivities take place in a low-key town or you’re traveling cross country to Vegas, the most important thing is to have fun (and not get in any major trouble).

-This part of the best man’s duties can be with the help of other groomsmen since you’ll have other responsibilities as well.
+This part of the best man’s responsibility can be with the help of other groomsmen since you’ll have other responsibilities as well.
 Plus, planning the bachelor party or bachelorette party is the most fun part of being in the wedding party.

 With help from other groomsmen, this will allow everyone to give their opinions on what they want to do, so everyone can have a good time.